laniakeabooks/laniakeabooks.org/content/books/letters-from-prison/part-1.md

 _Irrelevant methods of teaching._ Lifeless lectures, indifferent presentations, eternal monologues, stressful exams; even digitally assisted learning and/or interactive learning—unfortunately, all of these have turned out to be disappointing and ineffective.
 True learning happens in one’s mind, alone, with a community of people around for support—not for pouring knowledge into an empty mind-bucket.

 _Total disregard for art._ Virtually everything is revolving around STEM.
 Art, in any form, is completely disfavoured by everyone: teachers, students, parents, lawmakers.
-Art’s timeless honesty has perpetuates the human era since its inception, yet at some point, it was deemed unworthy for the intellectual foundation of new humans.
+Art’s timeless honesty has perpetuated the human era since its inception, yet at some point, it was deemed unworthy for the intellectual foundation of new humans.

-_Partial disregard for the humanities._ Along with its aforementioned conceptual subclass, human disciples have fallen out of favour, as being ineffective in building wealth—the core value of the West’s social imaginary.
+_Partial disregard for the humanities._ Along with its aforementioned conceptual subclass, human disciplines have fallen out of favour, as being ineffective in building wealth—the core value of the West’s social imaginary.

 _Total disregard for physical knowledge._ Disturbingly small amount of school-approved time in exercising, sports, or any other bodily activity.